ricomariani/CG-SQL-author/docs/user_guide/16_advanced_blob_features.md

 in-memory table then versioning is somewhat moot but really the backing store schema is not supposed to change over time, that's the point.

+As showwn below there are additional attributes that can be put on the backing table to define the functions that will be used to store data there.

 In future versions we expect to allow some number of additional physical columns which can be used by the backed tables (discussed below) but for now only the simple key/value pattern is allowed.
 The columns can have